j3k0/mooncrescent/FEATURES.md

 ### Getting Started

-1. Start the TUI: `python main.py`
+1. Start Mooncrescent: `python mooncrescent.py`
 2. Press `h` to see help
 3. Start typing a command, press Tab to complete
 4. Press Enter to send